microsoft/GSL/docs/headers.md

 constexpr pointer data() const noexcept;
 ```

-Returns a pointer to the first element in the `span`.
+Returns a pointer to the beginning of the contained data.

 ```cpp
 constexpr iterator begin() const noexcept;